iamzafar/Sample-projects/README.md

 - Hours are displayed as 24 hour period;
 - Dataset contains information for the year of 2015.
 Program calculates number of calls for every hour and displays it as a percentage on the pie chart.
 - [d3pie](https://github.com/benkeen/d3pie) is used to create a pie chart.
+- Segment of a pie chart can be selected and moved.

 ## Project Setup
 index.html is the main pages where data is presented.
 For this project AngularJS as a front-end framework.